amponce/fullstack-wistia/README.md

 ### Lessons learned

-Learning a new framework always takes a lot of time and research, so I knew I would have to budget my time this week accrodingly.
+Learning a new framework always takes a lot of time and research, so I knew I would have to budget my time this week accordingly.

 When I was setting up my environment, I ran into a problem setting up rails because of an error related to zlib.
 After browsing through stackoverflow, I found a simple solution that involved deleting zlib from homebrew and reinstalling it entirely because it was a bad version.
 After that, things finally came together.

-Origianlly I started down a different path by trying to import only CSV files.
+Originally I started down a different path by trying to import only CSV files.
 However, after reviewing the comp more closely, I realized that limiting the files to a specific format was not the ideal route for me to go with this.
 The example files provided to me were in .txt format so I decided to broaden the support for file formats with ActiveRecord import.
 Now the app supports multiple formats (e.g. .txt .csv and .excel).

 ### For next time